jariperttunen/eughgsummary/USAGE.md

 ## eulandusechangeCO2.py
 Read CRFReporter Reporting tables Table4.A-Table4-F and create Land Use Change CO2 emissions sheets for each country and year.

+Simple CO2 columns coloring:
++ --visual: Color Gains in green and Losses in grey.

 ## Examples